juvar/murano-tutorial/source/introduction.rst

 Environment is a logical agregation of multiple applications that binds them together.

-The best way to understand what environment is, it to look at the example.
+The best way to understand what environment is, is it to look at the example.

-Let's say that we have the famous Petstore application.
-It is a web application that requires a Web Server, such as Tomcat and a database, such as PostgreSQL.
-Let's suppose that we have a QA team and a UAT group of end users.
+*Let's say that we have a QA team that needs to test famous Petstore web-application.
+Petstore needs to be deployed on a Web Server, such as Tomcat.
+It also stores and retrieves data from a database, such as PostgreSQL.
+QA team performs weekly tests on in-development version 1.1.X:
+Petstore_SNAPSHOT_1.1.X.war.*

+*Let's suppose that we also have a UAT group of end users.
-QA team needs to test Petsore weekly releases, UAT group ig going to work with a stable version of Petstore for a month and provide a feedback about user experience.
+UAT group is going to work with a stable release of Petstore v.
+1.0: Petstore_RELEASE_1.0.war for duration of a month and provide a feedback about user experience.*

 In a situation like that, we need to have two separate installations of Petstore.
-QA team needs their own Tomcat, PostgreSQL databsase and Petstore_SNAPSHOT_1.1.X.war.
+QA team needs their own QA infrastructure that consists of dedicated Tomcat and PostgreSQL servers.
-UAT team needs separate Tomcat, separate database, to test their own Petstore_RELEASE_1.0.war.
+UAT team needs separate from QA, independent infrastructure, that also consists of Tomcat and PostgreSQL servers.

+While QA Tomcat interacts with QA PostgreSQL, QA servers are unaware of UAT servers, and vice versa.
-QA deployment is completely independent from UAT deployment.
+QA and UAT infrastructures are completely independent from each other.

-That's why we will create two environments: one for QA, the other one for UAT.
+In the situation like that we will create two Murano environments: one for QA, the other one for UAT.

 Environments panel has a "Create environment" button, that creates environments.

 .. image:: images/environments.png